Back to writing

 Strictly necessary cookies — These cookies are essential for you to browse the website and use its features, such as accessing secure areas of the site.
 Cookies that allow web shops to hold your items in your cart while you are shopping online are an example of strictly necessary cookies.
 These cookies will generally be first-party session cookies.
 While it is not required to obtain consent for these cookies, what they do and why they are necessary should be explained to the user.

-Whenever you see a cookie banner that starts with the phrase "Because we respect your right to privacy, ...", just remember that they don't actually respect you enough to stop sending you trackers.
+And whenever you see a cookie banner that starts with the phrase "Because we respect your right to privacy, ...", just remember that they don't actually respect you enough to stop sending you trackers.
+That would just be too easy.
 They'd rather moan and whine about how the GDPR forced their hand into adding this big annoying cookie banner and there was just no other way, we're so sorry you have to deal with it.
-Indeed, many cookie banners can be considered a form of malicious compliance — if the website can convince you that a banner is required for all forms of cookies and that the law is to blame, they can sway public opinion against the legislature.
+Indeed, these kinds of cookie banners can be considered a form of malicious compliance — if the website can convince you that a banner is required for all forms of cookies and that the law is to blame, they can sway public opinion against the legislature.
 The big bad government is the one ruining your web browsing experience, not us.
 Contact your representatives and get them to repeal GDPR so we can go back to sending you all of our trackers without telling you, the way it used to be.

 If the user declines the tracking cookies, you can punish them by showing them the banner every time they come back, until they give up and accept (or block the element with their adblocker).
 If you wanted the "don't show me the banner again" cookie to persist, you should have enabled cookies!
 Bwahahahahaha.

-If you're interested in this topic, you've probably already heard the apocryphal story about Target inadvertently outing a young pregnant girl by sending maternity-related coupons to the family:
+Ok, that's enough about cookies.
+If you're interested in the topic of targeted advertising, you've probably already heard the apocryphal story about, appropriately, Target inadvertently outing a young pregnant girl by sending maternity-related coupons to the family's home:

 "My daughter got this in the mail!" he said.
 "She's still in high school, and you're sending her coupons for baby clothes and cribs?
 Are you trying to encourage her to get pregnant?"